Wilfrid Laurier

-Laurier's proposed reciprocity agreement with the United States to lower tariffs became a main issue in the 1911 federal election, in which the Liberals were defeated by the Conservatives led by Robert Borden, who claimed that the treaty would lead to the US influencing Canadian identity.
+Laurier's proposed reciprocity agreement with the United States to lower tariffs became a main issue in the 1911 federal election.
+In that election, the Liberals were defeated by the Conservatives led by Robert Borden, who took the position that the treaty would lead to the U.S. influencing Canadian identity.
 Despite his defeat, Laurier stayed on as Liberal leader and once again became leader of the Opposition.
 During World War I and the Conscription Crisis of 1917, Laurier faced divisions within the Liberal Party as pro-conscription Liberals joined Borden's Unionist government.
-The anti-conscription faction of the Liberal Party, led by Laurier, became the Laurier Liberals, though the group would be heavily defeated by Borden's Unionists in the 1917 federal election.
-Laurier remained Opposition leader even after his 1917 defeat, but was not able to fight in another election as he died in 1919.
+The anti-conscription faction of the Liberal Party, led by Laurier, became the Laurier Liberals, though the group was heavily defeated by Borden's Unionists in the 1917 federal election.
+Laurier remained Opposition leader until his death in 1919.
 Laurier is ranked among the top three of Canadian prime ministers.
 At 31 years and 8 months, Laurier is the longest-serving leader of a major Canadian political party.
-He is the fourth-longest serving prime minister of Canada, behind Pierre Trudeau, Macdonald, and William Lyon Mackenzie King.
+He is the fourth-longest serving prime minister of Canada, behind Pierre Trudeau, John A. Macdonald, and William Lyon Mackenzie King.

 Early life (1841–1871)

 Childhood

 The second child of Carolus Laurier and Marcelle Martineau, Henri Charles Wilfrid Laurier was born in Saint-Lin, Canada East (modern-day Saint-Lin-Laurentides, Quebec), on November 20, 1841.
-He was a sixth-generation French Canadian.
+He was a sixth-generation French Canadian, with partial Acadian ancestry through his mother.
 His ancestor François Cottineau, dit Champlaurier, came to Canada from Saint-Claud, France.
 Laurier grew up in a family where politics was a staple of talk and debate.
 His father, an educated man having liberal ideas, enjoyed a certain degree of prestige about town.
 In addition to being a farmer and surveyor, he also occupied such sought-after positions as mayor, justice of the peace, militia lieutenant and school board member.
-At the age of 11, Wilfrid left home to study in New Glasgow, Quebec, a neighbouring village largely inhabited by immigrants from Scotland.
-Over the next two years, he familiarized himself with the mentality, language and culture of British people, in addition to learning English.
+At the age of 11, Wilfrid left home to study in New Glasgow, a neighbouring village largely inhabited by immigrants from Scotland.
+Over the next two years, he familiarized himself with the mentality, language and culture of English Canada, in addition to learning English.
 In 1854, Laurier attended the Collège de L'Assomption, an institution that staunchly followed Roman Catholicism.
 There, he started to develop an interest in politics, and began to endorse the ideology of liberalism, despite the school being heavily conservative.